Mental Health Disorders

 Treatment for each mental health disorder varies from person to person, but there are some shared elements of any treatment—a proper diagnosis is one of them.

-Integrated treatment is a comprehensive approach that offers all the therapeutic resources necessary to aid physical, mental, emotional, and psychological healing.
+Integrated mental health treatment at our behavioral health facility is a comprehensive approach that offers all the therapeutic resources necessary to aid physical, mental, emotional, and psychological healing.

 Living with a mental disorder increases the likelihood of developing substance use disorder—and vice versa.
 A mental health disorder may have preceded drug or alcohol abuse in some cases.
 In other instances, mental health symptoms appear after addiction has taken hold—and these conditions can be worsened by drug use.